 The Skolkovo campus is located in the western part of Moscow in the vicinity of the Skolkovo Innovation Centre, surrounded by a national park and numerous sports fields.

-The school will be located in just 17 km away from Moscow, in the “Lait Haus” residential complex.
+The school is located in just 17 km away from Moscow, in the “Light House” residential complex.
 The newly built separate school and kindergarten buildings are equipped with modern facilities and have great transport accessibility.

 The Moscow campus is located to the north of Moscow, amongst residential areas where a large number of visiting foreign families live, surrounded by beautiful gardens and parks.
 There are a large number of business centres near the campus.